 Cape Fear Community College has visitor, employee, and student parking at all campus locations.
 It’s important to know where you can and can’t park as a student, employee, or visitor.
 Avoid getting a parking citation by making sure you read and follow the information on this site.

-Testing Services manages the placement entry assessment program, administers GED testing for continuing education and the Psychological Service Bureau (PSB) test for students applying to certain health science programs at CFCC.
+Testing Services manages the placement entry assessment program and administers GED testing for continuing education students.

 Have questions about registration?
 Need assistance with transcripts, enrollment verifications, address or name changes, withdrawals and questions regarding filing your intent to graduate or graduation requirements?
 CFCC’s Registrar’s Office is here to help.
 Our office also oversees the grading process, WebAdvisor for students, processing of course substitutions, and more.